reZach/easy-redux-undo/README.md

 # easy-redux-undo
 Literally the _easiest_ redux undo/redo library.
 In addition to being easy, we also offer a collection of great features that you will use all the time!

+## Feature-list
+- Holds past/future history
+- Stores actions as diffs intead of storing the whole state
+- Can dispatch multiple undo/redos as a single action
+- Able to clear history
+- Actions can be undo/redo'd as a group
+- Can include/exclude actions from being undo/redo-able
+- Configurable options (max history limit, custom action names, etc.)
+- Just _works_ out of the box

 ## How to use
 ```
 npm i easy-redux-undo